-- 1.2 As per the requirements of the Prudential Code, the Authority adopted the CIPFA Treasury Management Code of Practice at a meeting of the Cabinet on 16 June 2009.
-The revised CIPFA Treasury Management in The Public Services Code of Practice was published in 2011.
-The clauses that were adopted in 2009 remain the same under the revised code and are re-submitted for Council approval (Appendix A). - 1.3 CIPFA has defined Treasury Management as: "the management of the organisation's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks." - 1.4 The TMSS and prudential indicators ensure that the Authority complies with statutory, regulatory, and professional (CIPFA) requirements.
+- 1.3 In accordance with the DCLG Guidance, the Authority will be asked to approve a revised Treasury Management Strategy Statement should the assumptions on which this statement is based, change significantly. - 1.4 CIPFA has defined Treasury Management as: "the management of the organisation's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks." - 1.5 The TMSS and prudential indicators fulfils the Authority's legal obligation under the Local Government Act 2003 to have regard to both the CIPFA Code and DCLG Guidance.